Abdelrahman18999/Compare_UDFs/README.md

 Scala UDFs run directly in the JVM, providing better performance.

+**NOTE-** Scala/Java UDFs not faster than Python UDF in all cases but the majority yes.

 This guide will walk you through setting up and testing both UDFs step by step.

 ## 1. Prerequisites